neuvector/docs/user/pages/02.deploying/08.ecs/docs.md

 ---
-title: AWS ECS
+title: Amazon ECS
 taxonomy:
     category: docs
 ---

-### Important: Deployment on AWS ECS is No Longer Supported
+### Important: Deployment on Amazon ECS is No Longer Supported

 The reference section below is not being maintained.
 However, it may provide some assistance in understanding how to deploy the Allinone on ECS.